joe-at-startupmedia/pmon3/README.md

 ### Generation Utility

-Instead of configuring this file from scratch you can use the the [appconfig](#pmon3_appconfig) command to output JSON from the current process list.
+Instead of configuring this file from scratch you can use the [export](#pmon3_export) command to output JSON from the current process list.
 This will allow the administrator to dynamically build a process list using imperative commands without having to manually write the configuration file.

 ### Dependencies

-Depenencies can be provided as a json array and determine the order in which the processes are booted.
+Dependencies can be provided as a json array and determine the order in which the processes are booted.
 They are sorted using a directed acyclic graph meaning that there cannot be cyclical dependencies between processes (for obvious reasons).
-Dependecy resolution can be debugged using the [dgraph](#pmon3_dgraph) command.
+Dependency resolution can be debugged using the [dgraph](#pmon3_dgraph) command.
 Parent processes can wait [n] amount of seconds between spawning dependent processes by utilziing the `dependent_process_enqueued_wait` configuration variable which currently defaults to 2 seconds.

 ### Flags

 All possible `flags` values matching those specified in the [exec](#exec_flags) command:

+* file
 * user
 * log
 * log_dir